mmenegoz/climate_HMA_course/README.md

 2. Script

 HMA_climate_trends.ipynb is a basic script from which you can start working on the CRU data with python libraries.

-The package https://zenodo.org/record/4458780#.YeSjVGAo_OQ could be used to compute the statistical significance of the trends with the Mann Kendall criteria with more efficiency.

 3. Environment